matter-app/take-home-exercise-backend/README.md

 - ❗️ **Make sure you commit all changes to the master branch!**
 - Do not worry about performance.
 - To start, go to http://localhost:4001/graphql.
-This will pull up a GUI that lets you fire `GraphQL` queries against your api.
+This will pull up a GUI called [GraphQL Playground](https://github.com/prisma/graphql-playground) that lets you fire `GraphQL` queries against your api.

 ## Submitting the Assignment